 - Always expect more work, time, and financial investment on your part than what a retail or distribution partner might suggest.

-So if you’re like many consumer brands who are talking with retailers or distributors – especially early in the year – hopefully this helps kickstart some ideas.
+So if you’re like many consumer brands who are talking with retailers or distributors – especially early in the year – hopefully this helps kick-start some ideas.
+Contact Yohan Jacob at firstname.lastname@example.org for more information.